khanarhamali/kinesis-localstream-dashboard/README.md

 # Kinesis LocalStream Dashboard

 A complete **real-time data streaming project** using **AWS Kinesis, LocalStack, Python, and Streamlit**.
-This project simulates IoT devices sending temperature data to Kinesis streams and visualizes it live on a Streamlit dashboard.
+Kinesis LocalStream Dashboard is a fully functional local simulation of an AWS Kinesis streaming pipeline using LocalStack, designed for IoT data streaming, live analytics, and visualization.
+This project demonstrates how multiple IoT devices can send real-time temperature data to a Kinesis stream, which can then be visualized through a Streamlit dashboard with live charts, alerts, and multi-device comparison.

+It includes a Firehose simulation that writes stream data to a local S3 bucket, enabling end-to-end testing of streaming workflows without requiring a live AWS account.
+This repository is ideal for developers, data engineers, and students learning real-time data streaming, AWS Kinesis, IoT analytics, and Python-based dashboards.
 ---

 ## Features